Nexmo/nexmo-developer/_documentation/messages/concepts/client-library.md

 # Nexmo client library support

-In addition to being able to use Messages and Workflows via the REST APIs, Nexmo also provides client library support.
+In addition to being able to use Messages and Dispatch via the REST APIs, Nexmo also provides client library support.
 Currently client library support is only available for Node.

-During the Developer Preview the Node client library containing support for the Messages and Workflows API can be installed using:
+During the Developer Preview the Node client library containing support for the Messages and Dispatch API can be installed using:

 ```
 $ npm install nexmo@beta